languagetool-org/portuguese-pos-dict/spelling-dict/hunspell/README_pt_BR.txt

 1- The dictionary is probably not installed.

-To make sure that you are using the right language, check the information at Ferramentas >> OpÁıes >>  ConfiguraÁıes de Idioma >> Idiomas.
+To make sure that you are using the right language, check the information at Ferramentas >> Op√ß√µes >>  Configura√ß√µes de Idioma >> Idiomas.
 The item "Ocidental" must present the selected dictionary (a logo "Abc" should appear beside the language).
-If the language selected is not "PortuguÍs (Brasil)" change to this language.
+If the language selected is not "Portugu√™s (Brasil)" change to this language.
 After the configuration is correct, click on 'OK'.
 Close BrOffice and the fast start, and open it afterwards;

 2 - The checker is not configured to verify the orthography on typing.
 For this

 problem, check the information at
-"Ferramentas >> OpÁıes >> ConfiguraÁıes de Idiomas >> Recursos de VerificaÁ„o Ortogr·fica"
+"Ferramentas >> Op√ß√µes >> Configura√ß√µes de Idiomas >> Recursos de Verifica√ß√£o Ortogr√°fica"
-and, in the field "OpÁıes" of this form, check the option ''Verificar texto ao digitar';
+and, in the field "Op√ß√µes" of this form, check the option ''Verificar texto ao digitar';

 New updates will be available at the LibreOffice website, on the page of the Spell Checker.